loveOSS/tweethub/README.md

 Only 1: configure a webhook in GitHub for your repository.
 Everytime you'll publish a new release a Tweet will be sent by the account of your choice: amazing, right?

-More you can customize the tweet to be sent thanks to the MicroEngine  embed with this appee
+More you can customize the tweet to be sent thanks to the *MicroEngine* embed with this app'

 ## Show me the code!